 1. do not let your own worries show

-2. attention with confrontation with other dogs
+2. care in confrontation with other dogs

 The behavior of us humans will always transfer to the dog.
 We see another dog and our body immediately becomes more tense because we are already afraid that our furball is about to bark.
-Automatically we pull the leash a little tighter and restrict the freedom of our dog.
+Automatically, we pull the leash a little tighter and thus restrict the freedom of our dog.
 But this is the wrong way.
 Instead of holding it tighter, we should try to let it looser.
-3.

-3. in case of emergency avoid other dogs
+3. avoid other dogs in an emergency

 4. always observe confrontation with strangers

-5. training with a fearful dog
+5 Training with a fearful dog